chindapikin/printf/README.md

-Printf Project Prepared by Chinda favour and Oyewole Oluwaseun
+Printf Project prepared by Favour chinda and Oyewole Oluwaseun